-Brigit loves poetry, going overboard for holidays, yoga when it's convenient, forcing her husband to do impressions, attempting to paint, and singing at the top of her lungs when no one else is around.
+When Brigit isn't working, she loves playing pretend with her kiddos, reading (and often crying over) poetry, going overboard for holidays, practicing yoga when it's convenient, forcing her husband to do impressions, and singing at the top of her lungs when no one else is around.

 “Instructions for living a life.

 "Do not be angry with the rain; it simply does not know how to fall upwards."

 "Do not be daunted